Vaibhav-Ghiye/ApexaiQ-Internship/Week 1/Day 1/Assignment.md

-# 💻 Session-1 by Gauri Ma'am and Juee Ma'am
+#  Session by Gauri Ma'am and Juee Ma'am

 ---